Domain Authority & SEO: Everything You Need To Know

 Getting a valuable backlink from trustworthy and authoritative websites is key to improving your DA and page authority.
 Think of branded websites that users in your industry have already heard of and follow.

-Backlinks from .edu or .gov websites are considered the most valuable and will have likely have a strong impact on improving DA score.
+Backlinks from .gov and .edu websites are considered the most valuable and will likely have a strong impact on improving DA.

 2. Avoid acquiring backlinks from low-quality or spammy websites

-We recommend completely avoiding this type of practice as these links will only boost DA temporarily.
+We recommend completely avoiding spammy link building practices, as these links will only temporarily boost DA.

-Often, backlinks from low-quality domains will drop off, causing your DA to increase.
-Remember, you’re in it for the long-term and temporarily inflating DA score will result in returning to square one.
+It’s common for spammy backlinks from low-quality domains to drop off, causing a decrease in DA quickly.
+Remember, you’re in it for the long term, and temporarily inflating your DA score will only result in returning back at square one.

 3. Build links from real websites

 It’s typical for webmasters to stumble upon guest posting sites that display fake DA scores to sell backlinks.
-These types of domains are common in this day and age where link schemes are common.
+These types of domains are common in this day and age, when link schemes are common.

 Weigh up the risks and rewards when considering such avenues.